GuoJingtao-1997/CountFi/README.md

 1. Go to your repository settings
 2. Navigate to the "Pages" section
-3. Select the branch you want to deploy (usually `main` or `master`)
+3. Select the branch you want to deploy (usually `gh-pages`)
 4. Save the settings and wait for the deployment to complete

 ## Website
-Visit our [project website](https://your-github-username.github.io/RiderCount) for more information, examples, and download instructions.
+Visit our [project website](https://GuoJingtao-1997.github.io/RiderCount) for more information, examples, and download instructions.

 ## Citation
 If you use the RiderCount dataset in your research, please cite our paper: